-Direct Farm Ownership Loans – Each year 75 percent of the total loan funds available are reserved for beginning farmers and ranchers for the first 11 months of the fiscal year.
-If all of those reserved funds are not required by beginning farmers, USDA may use any funds remaining in the final month of the fiscal year to make loans to other qualified borrowers.
+Each year, 75 percent of FSA’s total direct farm ownership loan funds available are reserved (until September 1 of each fiscal year) for beginning farmers and ranchers.
+If beginning farmers do not utilize reserved funds by September 1, USDA may use any funds remaining to make loans to other qualified borrowers.

-The target participation rate for women producers, who are included in the definition of socially disadvantaged for credit program purposes, is set based on the percent of women farmers in the state relative to the total number of farmers in that state.
+The target participation rate for women producers (who are included in USDA’s definition of socially disadvantaged for credit program purposes) is set based on the percent of women farmers in the state relative to the total number of farmers in that state.
 Thus, if 8 percent of farmers in State X are women, then the target participation rate is 8 percent.

-Target participation rates for socially disadvantaged producers are in effect for the entire fiscal year.
-For socially disadvantaged producers, the target participation rate is determined by the percent of socially disadvantaged producers in a state relative to the total number of farmers in that state The reserves for socially disadvantaged producers that are not used within a state are made available for socially disadvantaged producers in other states, or are re-pooled within the same state for other purposes.
+Each year 50 percent of total direct operating loan funds available are reserved for beginning farmers and ranchers until September 1 of each fiscal year.
+If beginning farmers do not require all of those reserved funds, USDA may use any funds remaining in the final month of the fiscal year to make loans to other qualified borrowers.
+For socially disadvantaged producers, the target participation rate is determined by the percent of socially disadvantaged producers (including women and farmers of color). in a state relative to the total number of farmers in that state The reserves for socially disadvantaged producers that are not used within a state are made available for socially disadvantaged producers in other states, or are re-pooled within the same state for other purposes.

-Guaranteed Farm Ownership and Operating Loans – Each year 40 percent of total loan funds available for guaranteed farm ownership loans and 40 percent of total loan funds available for guaranteed farm operating loans are reserved for beginning farmers and ranchers for the first half of each fiscal year.
+Each year 40 percent of total loan funds available for guaranteed farm ownership loans and 40 percent of guaranteed farm operating loans funding are reserved for beginning farmers and ranchers for the first half of each fiscal year.
 After April 1 of each year, any unused funds then become available for any type of guaranteed ownership or operating loan.

 In each fiscal year, if there are unused guaranteed farm operating loan funds as of August 1, USDA will make those funds available for beginning farmers seeking a down payment real estate loan if appropriated funds for down payment loans are already extinguished.
 On September 1 of each year, if there are still unused guaranteed operating loan funds available, USDA will make those funds available for any type of beginning farmer ownership loan.